 3. Stop asking for an instrumental assessment to determine if the patient is aspirating.

 Instrumentation has so many uses beyond identifying aspiration.
 A radiologist can determine if a patient is aspirating.
 As an SLP we should be using the MBSS to determine “why” the person is aspirating.
 We should be looking at anatomy and physiology, trialling compensatory strategies, determining accuracy of completion of maneuvers such as the Mendelsohn and maybe even watching NMES under fluoro.
 This should be an assessment to develop an appropriate therapy protocol.
+Using a protocol such as MBSImP can help to standardize the Modified Barium Swallow Study (MBSS).

 We are skilled Speech Language Pathologists.
 We need to show this through our assessment and treatment, particularly with changes to healthcare and changes to payment systems.
 Let’s start using the skills we have acquired!